RPGroup-PBoC/mscl_survival/doc/supplemental_information_C_survival_classification.md

 | No Call | 83 | 3% |
 | Death | 1246 | 44% |
 | Survival | 1482 | 53% |
-: **Cell fate classifications and their relative abundances in the complete data set.**  “Dead-on-Arrival” classification was assigned to cells that appeared to be dead (displaying necrotic death) before application of osmotic shock.
+: **Cell fate classifications and their relative abundances in the complete data set.**  “Dead-on-Arrival” classification was assigned to cells that appeared to be dead before application of osmotic shock.
 “No Call” was assigned to cells to whom fate could not be applied.
-“Death” was assigned to cells which displayed either obvious necrotic death or did not undergo at least two division events.
+“Death” was assigned to cells which displayed either obvious necrosis   or did not undergo at least two division events.
 “Survival” was assigned to cells which underwent at least two division events after osmotic shock.
 Neither “No Call” nor “Dead-On-Arrival” classifications were included in the final analysis.

 &nbsp;&nbsp;&nbsp;&nbsp;To assess the validity of our morphology-based classification scheme, we performed a subset of the osmotic shock experiments